 English translation: Good luck

-Good luck greetings in Nepali is sounds like Bhāgyalē sātha di'ōs.
+Good luck greetings in Nepali sounds like Bhāgyalē sātha di’ōs.
 It could maxim your energy.
-Nepali wishes good luck for someone through this phrase.
+Nepali wishes good luck to someone through this phrase.

 Pronunciation: Śubha sandh yā